Justin Jefferson Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Recent Performances

-- In his Week 6 matchup with the Panthers, Jefferson caught eight passes for 80 yards while being targeted 14 times.
+- In his Week 6 matchup with the Panthers, Jefferson reeled in eight passes for 80 yards while being targeted 14 times.

-- Jefferson has also contributed with 288 yards on 21 grabs and one touchdown over his last three outings.
-He was targeted 29 times and put up 96.0 receiving yards per game.
+- Jefferson has collected 288 receiving yards (96.0 per game) and one touchdown, hauling in 21 passes on 29 targets over his last three games.

 Jefferson's Minnesota Teammates